habitlab/habitlab-website/README.md

 ## Accessing the dashboard

 Once the server is running, visit http://localhost:5000/dashboard to see the dashboard.
-The code for it is under [www/dashboard.html](https://github.com/habitlab/habitlab-website/blob/master/www/dashboard.html) and [www/dashboard.js](https://github.com/habitlab/habitlab-website/blob/master/www/dashboard.js) and [www/libfrontend.js](https://github.com/habitlab/habitlab-website/blob/master/www/libfrontend.js)
+The code for it is under [www/dashboard.html](https://github.com/habitlab/habitlab-website/blob/master/www/dashboard.html) and [www/libfrontend.js](https://github.com/habitlab/habitlab-website/blob/master/www/libfrontend.js)